turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-Try deleting an idea again.
+Refresh and try deleting an idea from the browser -- it works!

-This time it works.

-### Editing an Idea
+## I3: Editing an Idea

 We can add new ideas and delete ideas we don't like, but sometimes things are almost right.
 We should be able to improve existing ideas.